rupali-a2z/hello-world/README.md

-# Hello-people of the world who can read english
+# Hello All!!
-This is Rupali here.Strating my first github project here.
+This is Rupali .Starting my first github project here.
-Let's see whre it goes from here.
+Let's see where it goes.
 See you Again!!